I hate starting a post with “In the history of popular music . . . “ So pompous, so banal.

 Whew!
 After “February Stars,” you think, “Well, the rest has to be filler.”
 I mean, what’s left?
 Well, what’s left is one of the greatest love songs ever written, for starters.

-The popularity of “Everlong” does not diminish its power anymore than popularity diminished “Hey, Jude.”
+The popularity of “Everlong” does not diminish its power any more than popularity diminished “Hey, Jude.”
 This is one of the most perfect songs ever written, and one that breaks every stereotype of what a love song should be.
 I’ve always wondered why most love songs are soft and sappy.
 Shit, I don’t feel that way when I’m in love!
 I have passion!
 Desires!
 Hormones!
-“Everlong” is the love song for real, living, breathing human beings who want to take love to the max, as in “The only thing I ever ask of you: you’ve got to promise not to stop when I say when.”
+“Everlong” is the love song for real, living, breathing human beings who want to make love to the max, as in “The only thing I ever ask of you: you’ve got to promise not to stop when I say when.”
 That’s not just a physical wish, it’s an emotional wish to help someone get past that fear of vulnerability we all face when faced with potential intimacy.

 “Everlong” also reveals the wisdom of Grohl’s decision to take over on drums.
 This is one of the top two or three drum parts ever recorded, for it perfectly expresses the intensity and unexpected turns of human passion.
 The video, by the way, is an absolute hoot (more about the videos in a minute).

 Now we relax a bit . . .
 “Walking After You” is like a sweet-scented warm blanket, despite its message of separation.
 But if you think Dave’s done surprising us, you are so fucking wrong.
 “My Way Home” is one of the most overlooked pieces in the Foo Fighter catalog, full of melodic and rhythmic twists, loud and soft, highs and lows.
 Its innate spontaneity is the perfect way to end one of the most joyful expressions of artistic freedom in rock history.